Aromas For A Truly Festive Feeling At Christmas

 Cinnamon leaf essential oil

-Cinnamon has a spicy aroma that has warming, comforting and enticing qualities.
+Cinnamon has a spicy aroma that has a warming, comforting and enticing qualities.
 It is known for helping to strengthen focus and resolve, plus it gives a boost of energy when you’re feeling depleted.

 Pine needle essential oil